KidkArolis/tiny-atom/docs/content/for-beginners.md

 document.body.innerHTML = App({ count: 5 })
 ```

 That's it.
 If you want to render the app with different `state`, call `App()` again.
-That's kind of the concept behind React.
+That's kind of the core concept behind React.
 But React does a fair bit more to help us in real world situations:

 * it helps us handle user events
 * makes it easy to nest individual components